alsarantsev/BusinessAnalyticsYaAfisha/README.md

 The main areas of study in this project are:

 1. Understanding user behavior: Analyzing how people use the Yandex.Afisha app and identifying patterns and trends in user interactions.
-2. Identifying purchase patterns: Determining when users typically start to make purchases after using the app and analyzing factors that influence their buying decisions.
+2. Identifying purchase patterns: Determining when users typically start making purchases after using the app and analyzing factors influencing their buying decisions.
 3. Payback analysis: Examining how worthwhile where the investments?
 </p>
 <p><h2>Summary </h2>